 First Girl Scout HeadquartersSavannah

-The First Girl Scout Headquarters building, formerly the carriage house for Juliette Low's adult home, was willed to the Girl Scouts of Savannah, GA - building was in continuous use for Girl Scout Troop activities, adult training, and administrative offices from 1912 until 1985
+The First Girl Scout Headquarters building, formerly the carriage house for Juliette Low's adult home, was willed to the Girl Scouts of Savannah, GA - building was in continuous use for Girl Scout Troop activities, adult training, and administrative offices from 1912 until 1985.
+They offer both free and guided tours.
+See website for details.

 Ralph Mark Gilbert Civil Rights MuseumSavannah

-The Ralph Mark Gilbert Civil Rights Museum chronicles the civil rights struggle of the Georgia's oldest African American community from slavery to present.
-Three floors of handsome photographic and interactive exhibits, includes an NAACP Organization exhibit, a fiber optic map of 87 significant civil rights sites and events, a lunch counter where sit ins occurred, segregation exhibits, and video presentation are all part of the continuous education of the public on the history of the civil rights struggle in Savannah and Georgia.
+The Ralph Mark Gilbert Civil Rights Museum chronicles the civil rights struggle of Georgia's oldest African American community from slavery to the present.
+Three floors of photographic and interactive exhibits.
+An NAACP Organization exhibit, a fiber optic map of 87 significant civil rights sites and events, a lunch counter where sit-ins occurred, segregation exhibits, and a video presentation are all part of the continuous education of the public on the history of the civil rights struggle in Savannah and Georgia.

 Georgia Historical SocietySavannah